maciejs20/IBMCloudPakWorkshop/8-Openshift/1-OpenShift-Lab.md

 oc login https://master.x.cloudpak.site:8443
 ```

-Then enter your credentials (userID and password).
+Then enter your Openshift Cluster Account credentials (userID and password).

 Be sure you are working on your **project** by typing the following command: